Menu

 After you add your page title, it’s time to add some content.
 Content can be anything you choose … from text, headings, images, lists, videos, tables, and lots more.

-To see the available blocks for your page, click the plus sign button at the top of the page.
+To see the available blocks for your page, be sure the Top Toolbar is showing.
+Or, click button to add the appropriate block.

 WordPress Content Blocks

 Blocks are the basis of all content within the WordPress page editor.
-Here are all the blocks you can use in your page.
+Here are all the blocks you can use on your page.

 Block TypeDescription